-As of 2017, even though the series is not nearly as long as typical Long Runner, it's currently the only other pre-2000 manga besides One Piece to still be serialized in Weekly Shounen Jump, making Hunter x Hunter the second oldest series that is currently in WSJ.
-If you compare its age with other series running in WSJ, Gin Tama (2003) is the third oldest and every other series premiered in 2012 and later.
+As of 2021, even though the series is not nearly as long as typical Long Runner, it's currently the only other pre-2010 manga besides One Piece to still be serialized in Weekly Shounen Jump, making Hunter x Hunter the second oldest series that is currently in WSJ.
+If you compare its age with other series running in WSJ, My Hero Academia (2014) is the third oldest with the rest premiering from 2015 on.

-No Export for You: Those who want to watch the 3 OVAs (1 adapting Yorknew, the other 2 adapting Greed Island) related to the 62-episode TV series are out of luck, since due to a combination of poor DVD sales of the 62 episode TV series, as well as Viz Media licensing and dubbing the 2011 adaptation (Which not only covered all the content adapted in the TV series, but also covered the content in the OVAs, as well as the Chimera Ant and Chairman Election arcs), Viz has all but officially announced they aren't going to license it.
+No Export for You: Those who want to watch the 3 OVAs (1 finishing the Yorknew arc, the other 2 adapting the Greed Island arc) related to the 62-episode TV series are out of luck, since due to a combination of poor DVD sales of the 62 episode TV series, as well as Viz Media licensing and dubbing the 2011 adaptation (Which not only covered all the content adapted in the TV series, but also covered the content in the OVAs, as well as the Chimera Ant and Chairman Election arcs), Viz has all but officially announced they aren't going to license it.
 The Italian, French, and Latin American distributors, however, licensed and dubbed all three OVAs into their respective languages.

 Matthew Mercer who usually voices serious and/or sarcastic badasses with deep voices, plays Leorio.

 Cristina Valenzuela, Erika Harlacher, and Kira Buckland normally provide the voices on several different female characters.
 Here they portray Killua, Kurapika and Zushi respectively which are considered to be the first time they portray boy characters.

 Series Hiatus: Several, leading the more cynical readers to refer to the series as Hiatus x Hiatus.
 At ~390 chapters to 2019, it would be quite the mental task to determine how long the series would have been without the hiatuses.
 That is, were it not for this.
-As of 2020, the series has actually been on hiatus for more of its run than it hasn't.
+As of 2021, the series has actually been on hiatus for more of its run than it hasn't.
 It's current hiatus of 145+ skipped issues of Shonen Jump missed is the mangas longest ever.